Rays extend winning streak to 6, beat Marlins 7-2

 TRAINER’S ROOM

-Marlins: CF Cesar Puello left after four innings with left hip flexor tightness. … RHP Ryne Stanek (right hip) is expected to return from the 10-day IL Monday.
+Marlins: CF César Puello left after four innings with left hip flexor tightness and is expected to go on the injured list. … RHP Ryne Stanek (right hip) is expected to return from the 10-day IL Monday.

-Rays: AL Cy Young Award winner Blake Snell, out since July 22 due to loose bodies in his left elbow that required surgery, may get a date to resume throwing Monday.
+Rays: Snell, out since July 22, may get a date to resume throwing Monday. … Reliever José Alvarado (right oblique strain) worked a perfect inning for Class A Charlotte and may be back next weekend.

 UP NEXT